scanti/SR-FileRedirect/README.md

 If you set the -loose directory but not the -loosebase directory, the game will use the -loose directory as the -loosebase directory.

+-looselist:<file path of the mod file directory list file>

+This will allow you to use a simple text file to tell the game which directories to look for mod files in.
+The text file is just a list of directories, with each directory on it's own line.
+The first directory in the list has the highest priority, with the priority decreasing as it goes down the list.
+If you wish to include the vanilla directory in the search then type a single period "." for the directory and it will search the default Saints Row directory.

+Using -looselist will override the -loose and -loosebase settings.
+However it will be overidden when using the -vanilla parameter.

+If the file you specify doesn't exist or is blank then the game will act as if you used the -vanilla parameter.

 -vanilla

 This will stop the game from loading any mod files including any in the vanilla game directory.
 Basically it will start the game completely unmodded.